Arizona Musicfest Scholarship

 University of Southern California, 2019-2023

-Belle Wang, 17, has earned First Prize in numerous competitions including the ASTA State Solo Competition, MTNA State Solo Competition, Arizona Musicfest Young Musicians Competition, American Protégé International Concerto Competition, Philadelphia International Music Festival Solo Competition, and International Grande Music Competition.
-After her debut with the Chandler Symphony as winner of the 2016 Chandler Symphony Orchestra Competition, Belle performed in national venues like Carnegie Hall and Merkin Concert Hall in New York City.
-In 2017 and 2019, she performed with The Phoenix Symphony as the Grand Prize and Clotilde Otranto winner of the Phoenix Youth Symphony Concerto Competition.
-As a member of Phoenix Youth Symphony she has been concertmaster of the Symphonette and Youth Symphony and later, in the World Youth Symphony Orchestra at Interlochen Summer Arts Camp.
-In addition to studying with Danwen Jiang, Professor of Violin at ASU, she has been in the masterclasses of esteemed violinists including Cho-Liang Lin and Peter Zazofsky.
-She will begin her studies at the University of Southern California Thornton School of Music with Margaret Batjer in the Fall of 2019.
+Shortly after her debut with the Chandler Symphony as winner of the 2016 Chandler Symphony Orchestra Competition, Belle performed in national venues like Carnegie Hall and Merkin Concert Hall in New York City.
+In 2017 and 2019, she performed with the Phoenix Symphony as the Grand Prize winner and Clotilde Otranto winner of the Youth Musicians Competition.
+As a former member of the Phoenix Youth Symphony, she has been the concertmaster of Symphonette and Youth Symphony and later, the World Youth Symphony Orchestra at Interlochen Summer Arts Camp.
+She has also held the concertmaster and principal second roles in the USC Thornton Symphony.
+In addition to studying with Danwen Jiang, Professor of Violin at Arizona State University, Belle studied with Professor Margaret Batjer at the University of Southern California’s Thornton School of Music for her undergrad.
+She will be continuing her education at The Juilliard School with Professor Ronald Copes beginning Fall 2025 for her masters.

 Alexander Mayer